GenomicDataInfrastructure/starter-kit/deployment-guide.md

 A test environment instance is deployed at https://daam.portal.testing.gdi.lu/.

+A staging environment instance is deployed at https://daam.portal.dev.gdi.lu/.

 ### Dataset Catalogue (CKAN)
 CKAN is integrated into the User Portal.
 Documentation is available at https://genomicdatainfrastructure.github.io/gdi-userportal-docs/developer-guide/ckan/.

 A test environment instance is deployed at https://catalogue.portal.testing.gdi.lu/.

+A staging environment instance is deployed at https://catalogue.portal.dev.gdi.lu/.

 ### LS AAI